 By the fall of 1951, 30 rat infestations had been confirmed along 180 km of Alberta’s eastern border, and in 1952, rats were active along 270 km of border, according to the province.

-It turned out to be effective, with most infestations being confined to areas within 10 to 20 km of the border, and Alberta Agriculture was given the time to develop a rat control program.
-After 1959, the numbers of infestations dropped dramatically.
+It turned out to be effective.
+With most infestations being confined to areas within 10 to 20 km of the border, Alberta Agriculture was given the time to develop a rat-control program.
+After 1959, the number of infestations dropped dramatically.

-The province takes the issue of rats so seriously that owning a pet rat is illegal in Alberta, and there is even a hotline to call if you ever think you saw a rat– 310-FARM or an official government email, fittingly titled [email protected].
+The province takes the issue of rats so seriously that owning a pet rat is illegal in Alberta.
+There is even a hotline to call if you ever think you saw a rat — 310-FARM — or an official government email, fittingly titled [email protected].